apisearch-io/search-ui/README.md

 Apisearch UI
 ============

+> This repository is part of the ApiSearch project.
+To get more
+> information about it, please visit [http://apisearch.io](http://apisearch.io).
+> This a project created with love by [Puntmig Development SLU](http://puntmig.com).

 The ApisearchUI is an easy interface library to build searches the easy way.
 It provides a list of pre-built widgets to setup your custom search experience.
 A widget can be a search input,